 I’m scared that my children’s future is in jeopardy.
 I’m scared that they won’t always have clean air and water, even here in the mountains.
 I’m scared that my daughter might not have the same opportunities as my son, and honestly I can already tell she doesn’t.
 I’m worried that a tweet storm might set off WWIII.

 So I’m doing something about it.
 I’m here to speak to the problems that so many people I know are facing – problems that no one has done anything about.
-I’m running for Congress to give my neighbors a voice, and to make sure my kids have equal opportunities no matter where they choose to live.
+I’m running for Congress to give my neighbours a voice, and to make sure my kids have equal opportunities no matter where they choose to live.
 I’m here to bring a mother’s compassion and understanding, grit and tenacity to the table.

 As a mom, I had to wrestle with the knowledge that running for Congress would be a consuming process.
 I knew that without an incredible support network it would be impossible.
 But the people of my community showed up to help – and that’s also directly related to our future and the prosperity of our community.
 This is a strange new era and we’re all showing up to confront it.